sswam/allemande/doc/intro.md

 You can have group chats with several AIs together, and with other people.

 We believe in privacy and free speech, and oppose censorship.
-That doesn't mean you can post NSFW stuff in the SFW zone!

 Free users have access to all models and features, but there are some good perks for supporters too.